LinkedSoftwareDependencies/Article-Reproducability/content/use-case.md

 enabling researchers to swap individual algorithms or component settings.

-The executed workflow which corresponds to the abstract experiment workflow generates entities based on each activity as performed by various agents.
-Essentially the resulting observations of the experiment is among other equally valueable immutable provenance level data which plays a vital role in reproducing and verifying the steps which led to the outcome.
+The *executed* workflow which corresponds to the *abstract* experiment workflow generates entities based on each activity as performed by various agents.
+Essentially the resulting observations of the experiment is among other valuable immutable provenance level data which plays a vital role in verifying and reproducing the steps which led to the outcome.

 For example, based on the above description, the exact same experiment can be performed